James Blaikie

-James Ogilvie Blaikie of Craigiebuckler (20 May 1786 – 3 October 1836) was Provost of Aberdeen from 1833 until 1836.
+James Ogilvie Blaikie of Craigiebuckler (20 May 1786 – 3 October 1836) was a Scottish lawyer and Provost of Aberdeen from 1833 until 1836.

 Ancestry

 James Blaikie was a son of John Blaikie, plumber and coppersmith in Aberdeen, by his wife, Helen Richardson.
 The family belonged originally to the Borders, but certain of them having been engaged in the Jacobite rising of 1715, they came north to Perthshire, under the protection of the Duke of Perth, and settled on a farm near Dunkeld.
 The Provost's father, John Blaikie, came from Perth to Aberdeen about 1780, and founded the business of John Blaikie & Sons.
 James was the elder brother of fellow Provost Sir Thomas Blaikie.

 Life and works

 James Blaikie was born in 1786, studied law, and was admitted a member of the Society of Advocates in Aberdeen in 1808.
-Provost Blaikie took a great interest in the rebuilding of Marischal College, and it was principally through his exertions and the aid of Alexander Bannerman, M.P., that the Government were finally induced to contribute the sum necessary to make the scheme of rebuilding possible.
+Provost Blaikie took a great interest in the rebuilding of Marischal College, and it was principally through his exertions and the aid of Alexander Bannerman MP, that the government were finally induced to contribute the sum necessary to make the scheme of rebuilding possible.
 Their efforts thus brought to a successful issue, the foundation-stone of the new buildings was to have been laid by him during the month in which he died.

 Other matters which occupied the attention of the council during the three years above mentioned were the abolition of the office of public executioner; the preparation of a memorial to the Commissioners on Burghs, asking that a stipendiary magistrate be appointed and paid for by government; the demolition of the old East Church, built in the latter quarter of the fifteenth century, and the erection of the present structure.
-It will be observed that the duration of the office of provost was, under the Reform Act of 1833, altered from two to three years.
+It will be observed that the duration of the office of provost was, under the Royal Burghs (Scotland) Act 1833, altered from two to three years.